gsebos/python-scripts/README.md

 # Battery level script

-A simple script for dispaying battery levels.
+A simple script for displaying battery levels.
 This uses 2dstatus color codes and nerd fonts to output battery icons.
+Colors and icons can be deactivated with respective arguments `--no-colors` and `--no-icons`